-The Downeast Institute is establishing the first ever clam recruitment monitoring network in nine towns spanning the entire coast of Maine.
-The network will measure clam and other shellfish recruitment as well as survival in two flats in each of the nine towns (n=18) in towns from Wells in southern Maine to Pleasant Point/Sipayik in eastern Maine.
+Downeast Institute and nine partner communities have established a Clam Recruitment Monitoring Network that spans the coast of Maine.
+This network measures soft-shell clam and other shellfish recruitment and survival, at two flats in each of nine- twelve towns from Wells in southern Maine to Sipayik (at Pleasant Point) in eastern Maine.

-DEI is partnering with the Wells Shellfish Committee, Scarborough Shellfish Conservation Commission, Brunswick Marine Resources Committee, Wiscasset Shellfish Conservation Committee, Bremen Shellfish Conservation Committee, Isleboro Shellfish Conservation Committee, Frenchmen’s Bay Regional Shellfish Committee, Beals Shellfish Commitee, and the Natural Resources Board of the Passamaquoddy at Sipayik to conduct the research.
-Clammers, municipal officials, and community volunteers will work alongside DEI staff to collect data.
+DEI’s Network partners include the Wells Shellfish Committee, Scarborough Shellfish Conservation Commission, Brunswick Marine Resources Committee, Phippsburg Shellfish Commission, Wiscasset Shellfish Conservation Committee, Bremen Shellfish Conservation Committee, Islesboro Shellfish Conservation Committee, Deer Isle & Stonington Shellfish Committee, Frenchmen’s Bay Regional Shellfish Committee, Beals Shellfish Committee, the Unorganized Township of Edmunds, and the Natural Resources Board of the Passamaquoddy at Sipayik.
+Clammers, municipal officials, students, and community volunteers work with DEI researchers to collect soft-shell clam recruitment and survival data.